graz-sh/graz/docs/docs/contributing.md

 ## Pull Request

-Pull requests need only the 👍 of one collaborator to be merged.
+Pull requests only need one collaborator 👍 to be merged.

 ### Commit Convention

 Before you create a Pull Request, please check whether your commits comply with the commit conventions used in this repository.

-When you create a commit we kindly ask you to follow the convention category(scope or module): message in your commit message while using one of the following categories:
+When you create a commit we kindly ask you to follow the convention of

+> <category> (scope or module): title

+in your commit message, using one of the following categories:

 - `feat / feature`: all changes that introduce completely new code or new features
-- `fix`: changes that fix a bug (ideally you will additionally reference an issue if present)
+- `fix`: changes that fix a bug (reference the relevant issue(s) if possible)
-- `refactor`: any code related change that is not a fix nor a feature
+- `refactor`: any code-related change that is not a fix nor a feature
 - `docs`: changing existing or creating new documentation (i.e. README, docs for usage of a lib or cli usage)
-- `build`: all changes regarding the build of the software, changes to dependencies or the addition of new dependencies
+- `build`: all changes regarding the build of the software, updates to dependencies, or the addition of new dependencies
 - `test`: all changes regarding tests (adding new tests or changing existing ones)
 - `ci`: all changes regarding the configuration of continuous integration (i.e. github actions, ci system)
 - `chore`: all changes to the repository that do not fit into any of the above categories